AaronBuxbaum/blog/drafts/ideas.md

 - Maintainability
 - Testability

+- Achieving a Perfect Lighthouse Score with Gatsby

 - Each of the SOLID principles in more depth
     - Single Responsibility Principle
     - Open/Closed Principle